ph0ngp/dotvim/README.md

 nvim
 ```

-Then, in Vim, execute `:PlugInstall`
+Then, in Neovim, execute `:PlugInstall`

 ## Known issues
 - sometimes `cl`, `cj`, `ch`, `ck` change 2 chars; `ci"` delete the closing `"`; but `ciw` ok, status bar: `>-` (what?)